Courses offered in Communication

 Capstone course; must elect in last 21 credits prior to graduation.
 Discusses the societal impact of traditional mass media and the evolving interactive technologies of computers and mobile networks as well as emerging technologies such as robotics.

 Combination of lectures and workshops to assist students in carrying out a service learning or individual research project.
+Offered for undergraduate credit only.

 Disciplinary writing assignments under the direction of a faculty member.
 Must be selected in conjunction with a designated corequisite; see section listing in Schedule of Classes for corequisites available each term.
 Satisfies the University General Education Writing Intensive Course in the Major requirement.
+No degree credit.
+Required for all Film Studies majors.

 This course provides a foundational grounding in public relations theories and examines them in different communication contexts, including mediated, crisis, and international.